microsoft/azure-health-data-services-toolkit/samples/Quickstart/README.md

 ### Deploy Quickstart

+1. Create a new directory on your local machine and open that directory in a terminal or command prompt.
-1. Deploy the needed resources with `azd`.
+2. Deploy the needed resources with the below `azd` command.
+This will pull the Quickstart code and deploy needed Azure resources.

     ```dotnetcli
     azd up --template Azure-Samples/ahds-sdk-fhir-function-quickstart
     ```

-2. This will take about 20 minutes to deploy the FHIR Service.
+3. This will take about 20 minutes to deploy the FHIR Service.
     a. `If you have run this sample in the past, using the same environment name and location will reuse your previous resources.`

 ## Testing locally